 What are the steps in the ranking method of job evaluation?

 The first step in the ranking method is to gather data on each role.
 This includes studying the skills, responsibilities, and working conditions of each job.
 This information is used to create a profile of each job and to identify similarities and differences between jobs.
+The ranking method determines a job’s ranking based on its value, derived from the evaluated skills and responsibilities.

 The next step is to rank each job in order of importance.
 This can be done by assigning a numerical value to each job, or by using a more subjective method such as ranking jobs on a scale of 1 to 5.
+The hierarchy based approach is particularly suitable for smaller organizations due to its simplicity and effectiveness in managing a limited number of job positions.

 Finally, the points or values assigned to each job are totaled and used to create a salary grade or compensation